Password managers and why every business needs one

 Keep up good cybersecurity habits

 Getting into bad habits with passwords is easy, which is why having a password manager is so important.
 They make sure you use a strong and unique password for every website.
 This practice minimises the risk of a data breach.
-With cybercrime expected to rise at an unprecedented rate in 2021, keeping your business data secure is more important than ever.
+With cybercrime continuing to rise at an unprecedented rate, keeping your business data secure is more important than ever.
 You should never stop looking for new ways to increase your security and keep out cybercriminals.